 So I’m looking to drop the defensive line deeper and at the same time make it more compact to hopefully compress the space for our opponents in front of the goal.
 I think we can win a few more important games against tougher opposition by limiting them to only long shots from outside the penalty area or long low-accuracy crosses.
 Also I’ll look into making my right fullback into a much more defensive presence.
 I noticed him making too many forward runs.
 Putting him on defend instead support should work better, while making the left fullback more attacking to make our attack more varied.

 For next season, I’ll try to experiment with two strikers, since I found too many situations where my pressing forward was left isolated and not as involved in the game.
 I’ve had lots of success with 4-4-2 in FM18 and will hope to transfer some of what I learned into this game.
-Besides I would like to see what I can do with a more purely attacking poacher-type striker next to a pressing forward.
+Besides I would like to see what I can do with a more purely attacking poacher-type striker next to my pressing forward.
 My striker wonderkid Supryaga came back from his loan to Karpaty in June and is looking like he can potentially develop into one of the best Ukrainian strikers since Shevchenko.
 There is also another exciting reason why I might make a future tactic around a poacher, and that has to do with my first youth intake.

 Vladislav Supryaga, is an 18 year old striker prodigy in reality and in the game and has been linked with interest by Manchester City this past summer.
 Luckily, in my game he has flown under the radar from the big clubs so far.
 That will probably change once he starts getting more caps from the national team in next couple of seasons and the work permit won’t pose a problem for the Premiership clubs.
-In reality, I see this guy doing very well in the Premiership just like Suarez or Salah, he has the potential to combine impressive physical strength with lightning fast speed to his the clinical eye for goal.
+I see this guy doing very well in the Premiership just like Suarez or Salah, he has the potential to combine impressive physical strength with lightning fast speed to his the clinical eye for goal.
 In my game, I’m just hoping I can hold on to this guy through his best years and win a few trophies.

 In summary, I’m positive that with the previously-mentioned tactical adjustments, we will be able to best Shahktar domestically next season.
 I think that scoring goals is not a problem for us but if we could become more solid in the back through trying a different tactical shape like 4-4-2, or adding some key instructions to the current tactic or perhaps a combination of the two.
 This should allow us to come up on top during those all-important derby matches without conceding stupid goals or having catastrophic lapses in discipline that result in reds.
 That is often the only difference between victory and defeat.
 I also foresee another tough, hair-close season where having the bigger goal difference, stronger discipline, and better ability to weather the injury attrition creep will mean the difference between the glory of the title versus only being the runner-up.